samschott/maestral/CONTRIBUTING.md

 # Without any fixes.
 bash scripts/linting.sh

-# With fixes on the format by `black` and the import order by `isort`.
+# With fixes on the format by `black`
 bash scripts/linting.sh -u
 ```

 ### Documentation

-Documentation is mostly based on doc strings and inline comments should be used whenever
+The API documentation is mostly based on doc strings.
+Inline comments should be used
-code may be difficult to understand for others.
+whenever code may be difficult to understand for others.
 Type hints should be throughout.

 ## Tests